RunestoneInteractive/httlads/_sources/UNGeneralDebates/merging_data.rst

 * one to many relationships
 * many to many relationships

 An example of a one to one relationship would be a person and their passport.
 A person can have one passport, and a passport belongs to one person.
-There is data that we can collect about a person and that would make a fine dataframe.
-There is also data that we can collect from a passport, such as the countries that you have visited, the place the passport was issued, This also would make a fine dataframe.
+There is data that we can collect about a person and that would make a fine DataFrame.
+There is also data that we can collect from a passport, such as the countries that you have visited, the place the passport was issued, This also would make a fine DataFrame.

 An example of a one to many relationship is a customer and the the things they have ordered from Amazon.
 A particular customer may have ordered many things, but an order can only belong to a single customer.

 An example of a many to many relationship is a student and a class.
 A student can be enrolled in more than one class, and a class has many students that have enrolled in it.

-Whenever you see a dataframe that has a column that contains a list, or a dictionary that is a sure sign of untidiness!
+Whenever you see a DataFrame that has a column that contains a list, or a dictionary that is a sure sign of untidiness!
 It is also something that can be fixed an in the end will make your analysis easier.

 Tidying the Movie Genres
 ------------------------